-7. Either close the unused VRU inlet pipe with the appropriate cap nut (EX1670 for the 1/8" thread or EX1671 for the 1/4" thread) or use the 1/4" inlet as a second feed from the boom.
-The second feed should be used if the flow rate through each atomiser is likely to exceed 7 litres/min (1.8 USG/min) and the 1/8" inlet is used.
-See Fig. 1 for details of the installation of this additional feed.

-- 8. Fit an atomiser into each mounting clamp, ensuring that the flat on the spindle is correctly located against the flat inside the shock bush in the bracket.
-The front and rear rubber shields (EX1974 and EX1973) must be fitted at each end of the shock bush prior to installing the atomiser.
+- 7. Either close the unused VRU inlet pipe with the appropriate cap nut (EX1670 for the 1/8" thread or EX1671 for the 1/4" thread) or use this inlet as a second feed from the boom.
+The second feed should be used if the flow rate through each atomiser is likely to exceed 7 litres/min (1.8 USG/min). - 8.
+Fit an atomiser into each mounting clamp, ensuring that the flat on the spindle is correctly located against the flat inside the shock bush in the bracket.
+The front and rear rubber shields (EX2255 and EX2261) must be fitted at each end of the shock bush prior to installing the atomiser.
 Ensure that the shields are correctly identified as they have different inside diameters and can easily be interchanged in error.
-Secure each atomiser with its retaining nut, making sure that the locking washer (EX1975) is fitted between the nut and the inner sleeve of the shock bush with its securing lug located in the slot of the bush. - Note that the locking washer has flats to allow it to be held with a 11⁄2" A/F spanner when the atomiser retaining nut is being tightened or undone.
-This avoids unnecessary strain on the rubber shock bush. - 9.
-Attach a diaphragm check valve (EX1525) to the spindle of each atomiser.
-The inlet pipe of the valve must face towards the boom. - 10.
+Secure each atomiser with its retaining nut, making sure that the locking washer (EX2264) is fitted between the nut and the inner sleeve of the shock bush with its securing lug located in the slot of the bush.

+Note that the locking washer has flats to allow it to be held with a 11/4" A/F spanner when the atomiser retaining nut is being tightened or undone.
+This avoids unnecessary strain on the rubber shock bush.

+- 9. Fit an adaptor (EX2475) to the end of each atomiser spindle, using a brass olive (EX2571) to provide a seal to the end of the spindle. - 10.
+Attach a diaphragm check valve (EX1525) to the adaptor on the spindle of each atomiser.
+The inlet pipe of the valve must face towards the boom. - 11.
 Connect the outlet of each VRU to the inlet of the check valve, using the 1/2" hose and pipe clips supplied.
 Ensure that the hose cannot come into contact with the atomiser or any sharp edges and is not kinked.
 If the hose runs parallel to the boom for more than about 30 cm (12") or could move in flight it must be secured to the boom.
-Heavy duty nylon cable ties are suitable for this. - 11.
-Blank off any unused holes in the boom, using the appropriate plugs supplied with the kit (EX1549 for 1/8" NPT holes or EX1566 for 1/4" NPT holes). - 12.
-Wire (safety) lock all nuts and fittings as described in section 4.1. - 13.
+Heavy duty nylon cable ties are suitable for this. - 12.
+Blank off any unused holes in the boom, using the appropriate plugs supplied with the kit (EX1549 for 1/8" NPT holes or EX1566 for 1/4" NPT holes). - 13.
+Wire (safety) lock all nuts and fittings as described in section 4.1. - 14.
 Adjust all atomiser fan blades as described in the Calibration section.